babsey/nest-desktop-docs/online-services/jupyter-jsc.rst

    .. grid-item::
       :columns: 4

-      Step 2: Create a new JupyterLab.
+      | 2.
+Create a new JupyterLab.

    .. grid-item::
       :columns: 8